ETFs FAQ

 WHEN CAN I EXPECT TO RECEIVE CASH DISTRIBUTIONS FROM HAMILTON ETFs?

 Hamilton ETFs pay distributions on either a monthly or quarterly basis (see fund details table of the respective ETF for more info).
 Each month, we announce the upcoming distribution amounts, current yields, and anticipated ex-dividend and pay dates in our Press Releases.
-In general, for our ETFs, the ex-dividend date is the second to last business day of the month, and the payment date for cash distributions is 6 business days after the ex-date.
+In general, for our ETFs, the ex-dividend date is the last business day of the month, and the payment date for cash distributions is 5 business days after the ex-date.

 DO HAMILTON ETFs OFFER A DRIP (DISTRIBUTION REINVESTMENT PROGRAM)?